Does the Bible speak of a special “place of safety” for Christians during the Great Tribulation and the Day of the Lord? If so, where is it?

 A woman flies into the wilderness

 In chapter 12 of the book of Revelation John writes of a war in heaven between Satan and the archangel Michael.
 But Satan will lose and be cast back down to the earth.
 Satan will then have great wrath because he knows he has but a short time left.
-He will bring about great tribulation (war) and persecute the woman, which is symbolic of Christ’s Church (verse 12-13).
+He will bring about great tribulation (war) and persecute the woman, which at the end of the chapter is symbolic of Christ’s Church (verses 12-13).

 Verse 14 says, “But the woman was given two wings of a great eagle, that she might fly into the wilderness to her place, where she is nourished for a time and times and half a time, from the presence of the serpent [Satan].”